COVESA/vsomeip/README.md

 ###### Dependencies

 - vSomeIP uses Boost >= 1.74.
-The boost libraries (filesystem) must be included in the Android source tree and integrated into the build process with an appropriate Android.bp file.
+The boost libraries (system and filesystem) must be included in the Android source tree and integrated into the build process with an appropriate Android.bp file.

 ###### Compilation